-Jeremy Crutchley is well known for his range of Film and Television work: in 2014 he’ll appear as the pirate MORLEY in “BLACK SAILS”, Michael Bay’s eagerly anticipated STARZ TV Series.
-He recently played the lead role in “FLYTRAP”, an independent sci-fi feature shot in Los Angeles due for release later in 2014.
+Jeremy Crutchley is British-born and educated and is currently based in the USA.
+He has a wide range of Theatre, Film and Television credits to his name.
+In 2014 in the US, he appears as the pirate MORLEY in “BLACK SAILS” (Season 1), Michael Bay’s STARZ TV Series.
+He recently played the lead role in “Retribution”, and also “FLYTRAP”, an independent sci-fi feature shot in Los Angeles.

 “FLYTRAP” (Teaser) 2014

 Yet his dedication to Theatre remains strong.
-His most recent performance is the powerful and poignant solo show “SACRED ELEPHANT” which received rave reviews at the New York Premiere in September 2013, at the legendary La MaMa Theatre.
-Adapted for the Theatre by Jeremy with Director Geoff Hyland from the epic poem by internationally renowned writer Heathcote Williams, this also received critical and public acclaim in South Africa, attracting three Nominations at the 2013 Fleur Du Cap Theatre Awards, for Best Actor, Best Solo Performance and Best Costume Design.
+His most recent performance is the powerful and poignant solo show “SACRED ELEPHANT” which received rave reviews at the New York Premiere in September 2013, at the legendary La MaMa Theatre – he played the West Coast Premiere with equal success in Los Angeles in August 2014.This also received critical and public acclaim in South Africa, where it originated, attracting three Nominations at the 2013 Fleur Du Cap Theatre Awards, for Best Actor, Best Costume Design and Best Solo Performance.

 “SACRED ELEPHANT” Official Website

 In 2009, he celebrated more than 30 years in the Theatre, both in South Africa and the U.K., with the opening of Doug Wright’s international hit “I Am My Own Wife”.
-This performance kicked off the Grahamstown Arts Festival and ran to rave reviews.
-The production attracted 6 Nominations at the 2010 Fleur du Cap Theatre Awards in South Africa winning three, including both Best Actor and Best Solo Performance.
+The production attracted 6 Nominations and won 3 Fleur du Cap Theatre Awards in South Africa, including both Best Actor and Best Solo Performance.
 He also won Best Actor in the previous year for his performance as Shylock in “The Merchant Of Venice”, going on to play King Alonso in “The Tempest” at Stratford-Upon-Avon and on the sell-out UK national tour for The Royal Shakespeare Company.

-He has brought to life many great roles in contemporary & modern works such as Father Flynn in “Doubt”, or Jerry in Harold Pinter’s “Betrayal”, then moving to classical roles such as Malvolio in Shakespeare’s “Twelfth Night” – also nominated for the Fleur Du Cap Theatre Award.
+He has brought to life many great roles in contemporary & modern works such as Father Flynn in “Doubt” and Jerry in Harold Pinter’s “Betrayal”, then moving to classical roles such as Malvolio in Shakespeare’s “Twelfth Night”.
 Jeremy made an impact in the 80’s as Slim in Sam Shepard’s “Cowboy Mouth”, then later as Alan Strang in Peter Shaffer’s “Equus”.
 He has also given award-winning performances of such diverse characters as Bessmertny in “Sarcophagus”, Song Liling in “M.Butterfly”, and H.R.H.
-The Duke of Windsor in the Solo-show “I Was King”
+The Duke of Windsor in the Solo-show “I Was King”.

 Always a rocker at heart, he wrote and played the music & lyrics for his own Rock Theatre work “Bloodbreath Anaesthetic”(1978), “Sloper / Demolisher”(’82), and composed and performed original material for Brian Aldiss’ “Brothers Of The Head”(’84).
 When “The Rocky Horror Show” finally hit South Africa in 1992, he played Dr Frank’n’Furter in the original cast.
 His blues-rock music surfaced again in 2010 when he wrote and recorded his first studio album, titled “RELEASE”, for which he also conceived and directed a music video.
 He named his band The Standing Wave.